Cultist Simulator: Development

 Weather Factory is an independent game studio created by Alexis Kennedy, who previously had founded Failbetter Games.
 Failbetter had developed several gothic and Lovecraftian horror story-driven games, including Fallen London.
 Kennedy split from Failbetter and founded Weather Factory in 2016, looking for a more hands-on role in designing and writing than his management-focused role at Failbetter.
 Cultist Simulator represented the studio's first game and an experimental title that they could produce quickly with minimal costs.
 Humble Bundle published the game.

 The use of card-driven narrative systems was already something Kennedy was familiar with through Fallen London.
 Kennedy said that a card-based approach helped to make concepts tangible and allowed players to organize the cards as they saw best fit.
 Cultist Simulator represented the most minimalist take Kennedy could take with the card-based concept, since cards represented a vast vocabulary of terms within the game.
 While Kennedy provided user interface elements to help the player understand where to place cards, much of the strategy and reasoning was something he wanted players to discover for themselves.
 Kennedy did this to both mimic crafting systems in other role-playing games, and to create the Lovecraftian feel to the game.
 Kennedy said the player "will be able to mesh together an understanding of this very deep, very complicated lore in the same way that the scholars of Lovecraft are actually doing in fiction."

 Kennedy announced the project in September 2016, providing a free simplified web-driven version of how the game would play, and with plans to use Kickstarter to raise funds for an anticipated October 2017 release date.
 Kennedy launched the Kickstarter in September 2017 and pushed the release date into May 2018; the Kickstarted succeeded in obtaining £82,000 of its target £30,000 fundraising goal.
 The game was released on 31 May 2018 for Microsoft Windows, macOS, and Linux systems.

 Kennedy extended Cultist Simulator through downloadable content following the Paradox Interactive model.
 The first such content, "The Dancer", was released on 16 October 2018.
 A free update released on 22 January 2019 includes an extended end-game, where the player is challenged to take their successful cult leader and elevate them into a godlike state.
 Two additional DLC packs, "Priest" and "Ghoul" were released in May 2019, alongside the Cultist Simulator: Anthology Edition which includes the game and all DLC content in a single package.
 In May 2020, a DLC named "Exile" was released, which traded the base game's lore-researching and cult-building mechanics for flight across a map of 1920s Eurasia and North Africa from close pursuit by occult gangsters.

-Ports for iOS and Android have been developed by Playdigious and were released in the second quarter of 2019.

-A port for Nintendo Switch was released on 2 February 2021.
+Published by Playdigious, ports for iOS and Android and were released on 2 April 2019.
+A port for Nintendo Switch titled Cultist Simulator: Initiate Edition was released on 2 February 2021.